 - Who is eligible for the Provincial Nominee Program?

 - How to apply for a Provincial Nominee Program

 - What documents are needed for the Express Entry profile?

 - What documents are needed for Permanent Residence?

-- What is the paper-based application process?
+- What is the process for a paper-based application?

 - Frequently Asked Questions

 Provincial Nominee Programs are a way to give more power and authority to Canadian provinces and territories to manage their own immigration systems.
 Each province or territory can nominate individuals for permanent residence who they believe will be a positive impact on their community.
 This immigration program was created in 1998 for the purpose of helping spread immigration evenly across Canada’s provinces and territories.